kpclifford/Polygenic_Risk_Score_Tutorial/README.md

 # Polygenic_Risk_Score_Tutorial

-This repo contains files and codes for GWAS_PRS analysis.
+This repo contains descriptive files and codes for constrcuting poly genic risk scores.
+The folders contents are as follows:

-The file named part 1, contains codes for assessing the gene expression correlation with some other covariates (such as Age, Sex, Cohort, Cell type proportion, Polygenic_Risk_Scores, etc.).
-Here, the Common Mind dataset is use.

-The next scripts will expalin how to calculate PR scores as well as specfic cell types proportions from Brain tissue GWAS and TWAS, respectively.
+       1- GWA-QC folder: the steps to quality control whole genome sequencing (WGS) data are explained GWA-QC folder.